MadhuSudhan-git/Excel-Assignments/README.md

-Excel Assignments each file have its question inside the xlsx file
+Download the raw data from the each asignment section to check the Sheets